Wednesday, October 16, 2024

 Venice: The City of Canals

-Time to Venice from Verona by Train: 1 hour 15 minutes - 2 hours 20 minutes
+Travel Time from Verona to Venice: Time to Venice from Verona by Train: 1 hour 15 minutes - 2 hours 20 minutes Time to Venice from Verona by Car: 1 hour 15 minutes

 Venice, the “City of Canals,” is a dreamlike destination built on over 100 tiny islands in northeastern Italy’s Venetian Lagoon.
 Forget cars (seriously, there’s no roads here), and instead jump in a gondola to glide down waterways lined with Renaissance and Gothic buildings, and past Wolfgang Amadeuus Mozart’s house (no joke).
 If you’re already spending time in the City of Love with your partner, a day trip from Verona to Venice is a no-brainer as the other most romantic city in Italy.